veenayagam/banglore_home_prices/README.md

 *	**Decision Tree Regressor**: 71%

 ## Model Deployment
-For this step, I built a flask app that was hosted on a Heroku cloud platform.
+For this step, the Flask app has been built and hosted on a Heroku cloud platform.
 The app takes in a list of values from a form and returns an estimated price.